Choosing the right device

 Setting and reaching your fitness goals

-Less than half of U.S. adults get the recommended amount of physical activity.
-Adults need at least 150 minutes a week of aerobic physical activity.
+In general, aim for about 30 minutes of aerobic activity most days of the week.
 This should be at a moderate level, such as a fast-paced walk for no less than 10 minutes at a time.
-If you're not at that level yet, keep it in mind as you think about your long-term goals.
+Aim to incorporate muscle-strengthening exercises at least twice a week.
+If you're not at that level of activity yet, keep it in mind as you think about your long-term goals.

 Activity trackers and pedometers provide immediate feedback about your activity level.
 Thus, they can serve as a strong motivator to keep you moving.
 And they can help you track your progress over time.